Yield Calibration & Cleaning

 Example: Clean Yield Data Ignoring Anomalies in Moisture

-USDA Clean Protocol
+USDA Yield Cleaning Protocol

 Example: Clean Yield Data applying USDA Protocol